-Units can be complex, like 'kilowatt-hour' or 'meter/second'.
-Formally, a unit is either a basic unit or a triple $\langle u_1, u_2, Q \rangle$ where $Q = \times$ (multiplication) or Q = / (division) and u_1 and u_2 are (possibly complex) units.
+Units can be complex, like 'kilowatt-hour' (unit of electrical energy) or 'meter/second' (unit of velocity).
+Formally, a unit is either a basic unit or a triple $\langle u_1, u_2, Q \rangle$, where Q = x (multiplication) or Q = / (division) and u_1 and u_2 are (possibly complex) units.
 This allows for complex units such as meter/(second × second) (meter per square second) for measuring acceleration, and euro/(meter × meter) for measuring the price of land.
 ISO 24617-7 Spatial information (ISO-Space) includes amounts (called 'measures') of space for measuring distances; ISO 24617-1 Time and events (ISO-TimeML) includes amounts of time for measuring durations.
 In both cases, only elementary units are considered, which is too limited for dealing with velocities, accelerations, etc.

 Amount expressions can be used not only to specify an involvement or a size in the case of a mass noun quantification, but also for doing so in the case of a count noun quantification, as illustrated in "Five kilos of apples."
-For more details about the analysis and annotation of amount expressions see ISO 24617-6.

-The abstract syntax of annotations for quantities can be defined by introducing pairs $\langle n, u \rangle$, where 'u' is either an elementary unit or a triple, as indicated above in (51).
+The abstract syntax of annotations for quantities can be defined by introducing pairs <n,u>, where 'u' is either an elementary unit or a triple, as indicated above in (51).
 A corresponding XML-based concrete syntax uses an element 'amount' with attribute - value pairs for the numerical part and the unit part, as in (52) (where markable m1 refers to "three miles").